March 30, 1853 (Zundert, The Netherlands)

 To remedy this, Van Gogh decided to join Theo in Paris, where he would work with artist Fernand Cormon and brighten up his palette.

 Exposed to the airy art of Impressionist artists like Claude Monet and introduced to fellow Paris-based painters like Henri de Toulouse-Lautrec, Van Gogh soon adopted a lighter and more colorful approach to painting.
 It is here that he also developed his signature brushwork.

 Still, even with this new and modern approach, Van Gogh did not find success in the French capital.
 “It seems to me almost impossible to be able to work in Paris, unless you have a refuge in which to recover and regain your peace of mind and self-composure,” he wrote to Theo in 1888.
 “Without that, you’d be bound to get utterly numbed.”

 He decided to relocate once again—this time to Arles, an idyllic city in the south of France.

 The Yellow House

-Fellow Post-Impressionist artist Paul Gauguin joined Van Gogh in the Yellow House, intending to collaborate.
+In October 1888, fellow Post-Impressionist artist Paul Gauguin joined Van Gogh in the Yellow House, intending to collaborate.
 However, their working relationship was short-lived.
-After a string of disagreements, Gauguin decided to move out, prompting the increasingly mentally unstable Van Gogh to cut off part of his own ear with a knife.
+After a string of quarrels and the contrasting intensity of their two personalities, Gauguin decided to move out.
+This prompted the increasingly mentally unstable Van Gogh to cut off part of his own ear with a knife.

 Van Gogh was admitted to a hospital in Arles the next morning.
 While he was discharged just a few days later, he recognized the state of his mental health and eventually checked himself into a mental health facility in the nearby Saint-Rémy-de-Provence commune.